chinamike65/hugo-tuolesi/content/book4/book4en.md

 107

-After all the obstacles of vexation and knowledge are cut off, from the perspective of accumulating blessings, in terms of degrees, the blessings are complete;
+After all the obstacles of vexation and knowledge are cut off, from the perspective of accumulating merit, in terms of degrees, the merit are complete;

 From the perspective of wisdom, wisdom is round and full;